department-of-veterans-affairs/va.gov-team/products/identity/Products/Product Briefs/Login SLO.md

-# va.gov Login SLO
+# VA.gov Login SLO

 ## Overview:
-Determining, establishing and publishing the Service Level Objective (SLO) targets we want to hit for Veterans logging into va.gov with the ultimate goal of continuously improving the login process to va.gov.
+Determining, establishing and publishing the Service Level Objective (SLO) targets we want to hit for Veterans logging into VA.gov with the ultimate goal of continuously improving the login process to VA.gov.

 ## Problem Statement:
-We do not currently have any current SLOs for va.gov logins, and creating them will help us monitor and improve the Veteran login experience.
+We do not currently have any current SLOs for VA.gov logins, and creating them will help us monitor and improve the Veteran login experience.

 ## Relevant Documents:
 [Login SLO Epic](https://app.zenhub.com/workspaces/identity-5f5bab705a94c9001ba33734/issues/gh/department-of-veterans-affairs/va.gov-team/75713)